-The Pre-adverse Action notification requires that before making the final decision the employer must:
+The Pre-adverse Action notification requires the employer to do the following before making a final decision:

-- Provide notice to the candidate that they have received a background check that contains information potentially disqualifying them from the position in question.
+- Provide notice to the applicant that the pre-employment background check contains information that potentially disqualifies the candidate from the position in question.

-- Provide the applicant a copy of the report itself.
+- Provide the applicant a copy of the report.

 - Provide the applicant a copy of the “Summary of Consumer Rights under the FCRA.”

-- Along with the Pre-Adverse action notification, the candidate must be provided with the name, address, and telephone number of the consumer reporting agency that procured the background report, as well as a statement notifying the candidate that the consumer reporting agency did not make the decision to take adverse action and is unable to provide reasons or information pertaining to the action itself.
+- Along with the Pre-Adverse action notification, employers must provide the applicant with the name, address, and telephone number of the consumer reporting agency that procured the background report.
+Employers must also provide a statement notifying the candidate that the consumer reporting agency did not make the decision to take adverse action and is unable to give reasons or information about the act itself.

-The candidate may dispute the information provided by the consumer reporting agency allowing for any misreported, outdated, or otherwise incorrect data to be corrected.
+The candidate may dispute the information provided by the consumer reporting agency.
+This action allows for the correction of misreported, outdated, or otherwise incorrect data.

 - Be accompanied by a copy of the background report.